 The specialty chemicals and caps and closures industries are highly competitive, and we face significant competition from large established producers of fossil-based materials, recycled fossil-based materials, incumbent HDPE and polypropylene caps and closures, and a variety of current and future producers of low-carbon, biodegradable, or renewable resource-based materials.
 Many of our current competitors have longer operating histories, greater name recognition, larger customer bases and significantly greater financial, sales and marketing, manufacturing, distribution, technical and other resources than us.
+Recently, certain of our competitors in both the specialty chemicals and caps and closures industries have announced products that may compete directly with our own.
 Our competitors may be able to adapt more quickly to new or emerging technologies, changes in customer requirements and changes in laws and regulations.
 In addition, current and potential competitors have established or may establish financial or strategic relationships among themselves or with existing or potential customers or other third parties.
 Accordingly, new competitors or alliances among competitors could emerge and rapidly acquire significant market share.